 RMIT University in Melbourne, Victoria offers a Bachelor of Health Science (Chiropractic) – 3-year undergraduate program followed by a Master of Clinical Chiropractic – 2 year postgraduate program.

 Macquarie University in Sydney, New South Wales has a 3 year Bachelor of Chiropractic Science which provides the basis for entry into a 2 year Master of Chiropractic.

 Murdoch University in Perth, Western Australia offers a Bachelor of Applied Science (in Chiropractic) / Bachelor of Chiropractic.
 This is offered as a double degree.
 Successful completion of the

 for professional registration as

-Central Queensland University (Mackay, Brisbane, Melbourne and Sydney) offers a 3 year Bachelor of Science (Chiropractic) and a 2 year Master of Clinical Chiropractic.
+Central Queensland University (Mackay & Brisbane) offers a 3 year Bachelor of Science (Chiropractic) and a 2 year Master of Clinical Chiropractic.